 - I have received a copy of the Parent Handbook.
 The program requirements were explained to me. - I have read the Attendance Agreement for center-based services and understand the importance of my child's daily attendance.
 I will make attendance a priority and work with my Family Support Worker, school/center, and my child's teacher if I need assistance.
-I understand that regular attendance will help my child have a successful year. - I have received a copy of the Head Start Community Complaint Procedure. - I have read and understand the safety and transportation information outlined in the Parent Handbook.
-I agree to share this important safety information with my child and follow all pedestrian and bus safety procedures. - I have read the Head Start Family Partnership Agreement, and I agree to follow through on my responsibilities as a Head Start parent/guardian.
+I understand that regular attendance will help my child have a successful year. - I have reviewed the Head Start Community Complaint Procedure outlined in the Parent Handbook. - I have read and understand the safety and transportation information outlined in the Parent Hand- book.
+I agree to share this important safety information with my child and follow all pedestrian and bus safety training and procedures. - I have read the Head Start Family Partnership Agreement, and I agree to follow through on my responsibilities as a Head Start parent/guardian.